 The theme of this year's IALL Conference was "the law in Luxembourg where local traditions meet European and international innovation".
 On Sunday 30 September the program started with a pre-conference workshop on robots in libraries.
 Juja Chakarova, MPI LUX Librarian, explained how the Library works with a German-made TORY robot to get the time-consuming inventory job done.
 With the help of the RFID system the robot checks whether the books are in place.

 After the pre-conference the first part of the IALL Conference Program started.
 Participants could choose between a guided tour in the 'Cité Judiciare', a guided casemates du Bock tour, or choose for a presentation about rare books on the history of Luxemburg or a presentation about art and artist books from the Bibliothèque Nationale de Luxembourg.
 Subsequently the participants walked towards the beautiful Abbey of Neumünster, where the official opening took place in the courtyard of the abbey.
-The reception was hosted by Jeroen Vervliet, chairman of the IALL and Hélène Ruiz-Fabri, director of MPI LUX.
+The reception was hosted by the President of IALL and Hélène Ruiz-Fabri, director of MPI LUX.